ample/webpage-audit/README.md

 ## Under the Hood

-When you run an audit test, Lightning Load orchestrates multiple services to provide comprehensive analysis:
+When you run an audit test, Webpage Audit orchestrates multiple services to provide comprehensive analysis:

 ### 1. Performance Testing Flow
 1. **Test Initiation**: User submits a URL via `/api/run-test`